 COURSE CODE TITLE CREDITS LECTURES

-Indian Geography and Map studies
+SIUESSE121 Indian Geography and Map studies

-Course objectives: To acquaint the students with the Indian good rronhy with the halp of mana
+Course objectives: To acquaint the students with the Indian geography with the help of maps.

-Course objectives : To acquaint the students with the Indian geography with the help of maps.
-Learning outcomes : The knowledge of student will be upgraded in the area of physical,
+Learning outcomes: The knowledge of student will be upgraded in the area of physical,

 political divisions of India and its natural wealth.

-Unit I: Study of 1 15
+Unit I: Study of Political divisions of India - 1 15

 Indian Geography States and Union territories

 with Maps Variations in climate across

 different regions of India

 • Physical features of India -

 rivers, mountain ranges, forests,

 deserts across India

 Other natural wealth of India

 Indian Heritage sites

 Tutorials Tutorials based on Study of Indian 1 15

 Geography with Maps